Proquror/SillyTavern-Infoboard-Extended/README.md

 The pins popup (📍 button) shows all currently active pins in a structured grid with radio-dot columns (perChat / perChar / global), allowing one-click tier switching per NPC.

 - **Expanded view** — an expandable section shows pins from other chats and character cards that are not in the current context, with navigation and pin-here actions for each entry.
 Per-character pins display the character's display name instead of the avatar filename.
-The expand/collapse state is preserved across popup re-renders.
 - - **Pin Here** — pin an NPC directly into the current chat context.
 If the NPC is already pinned at any level in the chat, the operation is rejected to prevent duplicates.
 - - **Navigate to Character Card** — jump to the source chat or character card of a pinned NPC.